Sequential nonabsorbing microwave single-photon detector: Discussion and Conclusion

 The distinguishability of our sequential detector proposal compares favorably against the distinguishability reported for the continuous-mode detector proposals~\cite{sathoyamoorthy_prl14,fan_prb14,royer_prl18}, even if they use several artificial atoms.
+Before the comparison, we note that all the considered setups are such that the photon to be detected is reflected back into the input transmission line.
+Therefore, a circulator is needed to prevent the reflected photon from going back to the source.
+Our proposal has the same behavior.
+In an experiment, the insertion loss of the circulator (around 4\% power loss~\cite{lnf_circulator}) will therefore affect the distinguishability, and we have explained above how such loss could be included in the theoretical analysis for our proposal.
+However, for an equivalent comparison with other proposals~\cite{sathoyamoorthy_prl14,fan_prb14,royer_prl18}, we assume perfect circulators, since the distinguishability numbers with lossy circulators are not provided in all references.

 As shown in Fig.~\ref{fig_gammaC}, we report distinguishabilities $\mathcal{F}=98\%$ and above for $\gamma_c/\gamma_{01}\leq 0.1$, which are better than the reported distinguishabilities in Refs.~\cite{sathoyamoorthy_prl14,fan_prb14,royer_prl18} (70\%-96\%).
 In the other proposals, the artificial atom decay rates may have a range of values~\cite{sathoyamoorthy_prl14}, or the collective effects may make the single artificial atom rate less relevant than the decay rate of the entire ensemble~\cite{royer_prl18}.
 In the former case~\cite{sathoyamoorthy_prl14}, $\mathcal{F}=90\%$ is reported for 8~artificial atoms where $\gamma_c/\gamma_{01}$ varies between $0.5$ and $0.1$ for the different artificial atoms.
 In the latter case~\cite{royer_prl18}, $\gamma_c/\gamma_\text{B}=0.1$ is used, where $\gamma_\text{B}$ is the decay rate of the bright state of the ensemble, resulting in $\mathcal{F}=96\%$ for 4~artificial atoms and 1~resonator.
 The proposal of Ref.~\cite{fan_prb14} uses $\gamma_c/\gamma_{01}=0.1$ and reports $\mathcal{F}=90\%$ for 2~artificial atoms and 2~resonators.
 Thus, our proposed detector achieves higher distinguishability with less experimental complexity (1 artificial atom and 1 resonator).
+The difference in the distinguishability is even larger if we compare to a setup with the same experimental complexity as ours.
+The setup of Ref.~\cite{fan_prb14} with 1~artificial atom, 1~resonator, and $\gamma_c/\gamma_{01}=0.1$ reports $\mathcal{F}=84\%$ for $\eta=1$ and $\mathcal{F}=75.5\%$ for $\eta=0.5$.
+With the same $\gamma_c/\gamma_{01}=0.1$, our setup achieves $\mathcal{F}=97.6\%$ for $\eta=1$ and $\mathcal{F}=96.9\%$ for $\eta=0.5$.
+This also shows that our setup is much more robust against a non-unit homodyne detection efficiency $\eta$ than Ref.~\cite{fan_prb14}.

 In conclusion, we propose a nonabsorbing microwave single-photon detector with a larger distinguishability than in the similar proposals~\cite{sathoyamoorthy_prl14,fan_prb14,royer_prl18}.
 We accomplish this by completely removing the option of the continuous-mode operation (without the knowledge of the photon's arrival time) in the proposal of Ref.~\cite{fan_prb14} and introducing a new detection sequence.
 Our proposal is different from the previous sequential setups~\cite{kono_nphys18,besse_prx18}, as the roles of the artificial atom and the resonator are reversed such that the resonator is used as storage, instead of the artificial atom.
 This difference may make our proposal more attractive due to often better coherence properties of the resonators compared to the artificial atoms.